 Constant light control Best results are gained when using a mix of 50% artificial light and 50% daylight for calibrating a constant light control.
-Example of a constant light control at 500 Lux: Starting with pure daylight, the Luxmeter should show a value between 200 and 300 Lux when placed beneath the brightness controller.
-Otherwise, the blinds must be adjusted accordingly.
-If this is not possible, the calibration must be delayed until the daylight meets this Lux level.
-After that, the artificial light intensity is increased until approx. 500 Lux are reached.
+Example of a constant light control at 500 Lux: Starting with pure daylight, the Luxmeter should show a value between 200 and 300 Lux when placed beneath the brightness controller, otherwise the blinds must be adjusted accordingly.
+If this is not possible, the calibration must be delayed until the daylight most this Lux lowed.
+After that the artificial light in daylight meets this Lux level.
+After that, the artificial light in-tensity is increased until approx. 500 Lux are reached.
 Now the calibration is run.
-For the calibration procedure the exact value must be reached. must be read.
+For the calibration procedure the exact value must be read.